vyu821/world-happiness-analysis/README.md

   Gallup World Poll provides the report on a uniform comparable basis right across the world to measure how people value their own lives and that’s the single most important statistic in the world.
 Since 2012, Gallup’s World Poll has been a primary source of global data behind the life satisfaction rankings released in SDSN (Sustainable Development Solutions Network)'s highly publicized World Happiness Report.
 So far, SDSN has published eight reports.
 Our analysis contains report data from 2015 to 2019.

-* **Questions we hope to answer with data: what will be the rank of today's top 5 countries in the next five years based on the data from the last five years.
-This information can advise countries if they're on the right track.**
+* **Questions we hope to answer with data:**
+What will be the rank of today's top 5 countries in the next five years based on the data from the last five years?
+This information can advise countries if they're on the right track.